 Before you enter Bhutan, you can savor Indian food in Barsana Restaurant.
 The restaurant is clean and well maintained.
 You can choose from a variety of Indian dishes.
 The price range is not very high.

 I would recommend the Veg Thali available here.
 It will provide you a sumptuous meal which you would not get in Bhutan.
+However, there are many interesting places to eat in Bhutan where you can savor local cuisine.

 2) Savour lip-smacking sweets at Sheetal Sweets & Snacks